PPF vs ceramic coating — which one to choose for your car?

 Two different types of protection — one common goal

 Both PPF and ceramic coating aim to protect your car's paint.
 But they do it in completely different ways.
 Treating them as interchangeable or confusing one for the other is one of the most common mistakes when planning paint protection.
+Most studios oversimplify this topic because it is easier to sell one package than to explain the difference honestly.
+That leads to poor decisions: the client expects protection from stone chips and gets only easier washing.

 How does PPF work and how does ceramic coating work?